-Dental disease is the most common disorder of pets, affecting almost 70% of all cats and 80% of dogs over 2-3 years.
-Periodontal disease is the most common clinical condition occurring in adult dogs and cats, and is entirely preventable.
+Dental disease is the most common disorder of pets, affecting almost 70% of all cats and 80% of dogs over 2-3 years, and is entirely preventable.
 By three years of age, most dogs and cats have some evidence of periodontal disease.

-OralCare can slow down the progression of this disease and help reduce the need for more unnecessary and costly tooth extractions.
+OralCare can help reduce the need for more unnecessary and costly tooth extractions.
 It has also been designed to assist the veterinarian in helping support the natural acceleration of wound healing following extractions and or surgery within the oral cavity, thereby reducing the need for long term use of NSAIDS, or antibiotics.

 Health Science for your Pet™

 Approved in Canada as a Veterinary Health Product NN.W5O0

 ALL Ingredients are GRAS approved for use in animal supplements in the EU and USA